-Come on, you’ve tolerated that sentiment ad nauseam.
-Right?
+Come on, you’ve tolerated that sentiment ad nauseam, right?
 I’m sure it’s most often offered with the best of intentions.
-Still, it can come off terrribly shallow.
+Still, it can come off terribly shallow.

 But finding and locking-in to a sure sense of hope wasn’t always a given.
 So out of pure survival wit I’d hold-on to what I called “hope for hope.”
 And I learned over time it’s grounded in (psychobabble warning) temperament, ego strength, experience, support, and willingness to risk.

 Let’s do the details…

 Simply, temperament is one’s characteristic mode of emotional response.
 I believe temperament is up and running at birth – and shaped by early life experience.
 Twentieth century psychotheorist Hans Eysenck believed neuroticism is one of three temperament types that may be on board as we greet the world.

 “Neuroticistics” are typically fairly calm to very nervous sorts.
 According to Eysenck, they’re prone to “neurotic” problems – issues of an emotional or mental nature that result in stress.
 So it makes sense that “hope for hope” may be a tough commodity to come by for one who’s temperamentally neuroticistic.

 Sigmund Freud believed our psyche has three components: the id, superego, and ego.
 According to Uncle Siggy, it’s the ego’s job to mediate conflicts between the “I want it now’s” of the id and the “You shouldn’ts or cant’s” of the superego.

 Now, playing referee to two entities that often don’t like each other can’t be easy.
 Nonetheless, the ego keeps plugging away at establishing and maintaining emotional and mental equilibrium.
 Ego-strength, then, is about how well the ego does its job.
 And that equates to how well we cope with life’s ongoing conflicts and challenges – or at least our potential to do so.